MCPCat/mcpcat-python-sdk/README.md

 ## Getting Started

 To get started with MCPcat, first create an account and obtain your project ID by signing up at [mcpcat.io](https://mcpcat.io).
+For detailed setup instructions visit our [documentation](https://docs.mcpcat.io).

 Once you have your project ID, integrate MCPcat into your MCP server: